Overbryd/euruko2011_website/_posts/2011-01-13-call-for-papers.md

 ---
 layout: post
 title: Call for Papers
+description: What would be a better opportunity to talk about your Ruby experience than the next European Ruby conference?
 ---

 We are very happy to announce the Call for Papers for EuRuKo 2011.